Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 3. Clutter – If you don’t plan the destination tenant, there is a risk that the environment will be very cluttered.
 This would make it much harder for users to find what they need in order to be productive.

-The migration process can be a complex task and users that are inexperienced can easily get confused.
+The migration process can be a complex task, and inexperienced users can easily get confused.
 In this section, we provide the best practices that users should keep in mind before starting the migration process.
 Here are the best practices for Office 365 tenant-to-tenant migration:

 You should have well well-thought-out plan that is crucial for successfully migrating to the source tenant.
 There are several things that you need to consider before making the move.
 No two businesses can have the same requirements, so creating a plan that is tailored to your needs is very important.
 Here are a few points that you should keep in mind: